Endarionn/Python-Extension-Spoofer/README.md

 Enter the full path of the original file (with extension): /path/to/your/file.txt Enter the new extension (without dot): png
 After running the program, the file file.txt will be renamed in such a way that it appears as filegnp.txt.

-⚠️ Disclaimer
-This tool is designed for educational and testing purposes.
-Use it responsibly and ethically.
-The RLO technique can be used maliciously, so it's important to understand both its power and its potential for misuse.